lustered/cuteplayer/README.md

     or
     sudo apt-get install libav-tools

-## I do not own the font used, found here
+## I do not own the font

     https://www.dafont.com/arcade-classic-2.font

 # Branch known issues

     .Slider continues if the timeline is manually changed while the song is paused.
+    .If the slider is set all the way to the end the frame locks up